JohannesPfeifer/DSGE_mod/README.md

 University Press, Chapter 5.1.2.
 It shows how to use the ```ramsey_policy``` command.

+## Gali_2015

+### Gali_2015_chapter_4.mod
+Implements the welfare analysis of Chapter 4.4 on simple rules in the baseline New Keynesian model of Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.

+### Gali_2015_chapter_8.mod
+Implements the baseline New Keynesian small open economy model of Chapter 8 of Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.

 ## Gali_Monacelli_2005.mod

 Replicates Galí, Jordi and Monacelli, Tommaso (2005): "Monetary Policy and